VFM-Loc: Training-Free Cross-View Geo-Localization via Aligning Discriminative Visual Hierarchies: Experiments

 Results under this protocol (Table~\ref{tab:cross_modality_results}) show that supervised and unsupervised methods achieve only moderate and varying performance.
 When transfer from University-1652 and tested on LO-UCV, unsupervised EM-CVGL performs best for Drone→Satellite, with Recall@1 of 59.04\%.
 For Satellite→Drone, UniABG achieves the top Recall@1 of 54.55\%.
 When trained on SUES-200, the supervised DAC method reaches the highest performance across both query directions, with Recall@1 scores of 55.20\% and 63.64\% respectively.
 Notably, unsupervised methods exhibit considerable inconsistency across training datasets.

-In sharp contrast, our VFM-Loc operates in a fully \emph{zero-shot} manner, requiring \emph{no training} on any source dataset.
-It demonstrates exceptional generalization, attaining 89.84\% Recall@1 for Drone→Satellite and 95.31\% for Satellite→Drone.
+In sharp contrast, our VFM-Loc requires \emph{no training} on any source dataset, yet it demonstrates exceptional generalization.
+It attains 89.84\% Recall@1 for Drone→Satellite and 95.31\% for Satellite→Drone.
 This represents a decisive lead over all trained baselines, with improvements exceeding +30\% in Recall@1.
 This result strongly validates the superior transferability and robustness of our approach, underscoring its practical potential for deployment in unseen geographic environments.